 Forex Trading in Bulgaria and BFSC Forex Brokers

 Have you heard the whisper that Forex trading is a new form of investment with the potential to earn you pots of money?
-It seems to be traveling slowly around the world and there are consumers in Bulgaria wondering what it’s all about.
-Trading in foreign currencies used to be the investment of choice for large organizations and major banks.
+It seems to be travelling slowly around the world, and there are consumers in Bulgaria wondering what it’s all about.
+Trading in foreign currencies used to be the investment of choice only for large organisations and major banks.
 However, the introduction of online trading has made it more accessible for ordinary people as well.
-Bulgaria is no different than a number of other emerging countries and a large number of Bulgarians are now considering such a form of investment.
+Bulgaria is no different from a number of other emerging countries, and a large number of Bulgarians are now considering such a form of investment.
 If you happen to be one of them you should be thinking about regulation.

 How the Forex industry is regulated in Bulgaria

-In Bulgaria, Forex brokers are regulated by the Bulgarian Financial Supervision Commission.
-The Commission awards licenses to financial services providers, including Forex brokers in Bulgaria, and ensures these licensed providers follow all the relevant legislation and regulations.
+In Bulgaria, Forex brokers are regulated by the Bulgarian Financial Supervision Commission (BFSC).
+The Commission awards licences to financial services providers, including Forex brokers in Bulgaria, and ensures that these licensed providers follow all the relevant legislation and regulations.

 Are the Bulgarian regulations on an equal footing with other EEA countries?

 Using these advantages gives Bulgarian Forex brokers a bit of a head start compared to brokers in other European countries.
-And when you add in the light touch approach to regulation you’ll understand completely why the number of Forex brokers in Bulgaria is increasing so rapidly.
+When you add in the light-touch approach to regulation, you’ll understand completely why the number of Forex brokers in Bulgaria is increasing so rapidly.

 What does the Bulgarian Financial Supervision Commission do?

-As the country’s financial regulator it is in charge of issuing licenses to financial service providers, which includes Forex brokers.
-Anyone applying for a license will have to provide certain documentation for checking by the BFSC.
-However, the Commission has a number of other roles including amending the status of a license if the broker is found to be breaking the rules and enforcing the regulations.
-The BFSC also sets rules in respect of:
+As the country’s financial regulator, it is in charge of issuing licences to financial service providers, including Forex brokers.
+Anyone applying for a licence will have to provide certain documentation for checking by the BFSC.
+However, the Commission has a number of other roles, including amending the status of a licence if the broker is found to be breaking the rules and enforcing the regulations.
+The BFSC also sets rules in respect of the following:

 - The amount of capital required by a financial services provider and the company structure

-- The source of the funds that are used to pay shareholders
+- The sources of the funds that are used to pay shareholders

-Monitoring compliance with legal requirements is another role of the BFSC, as well as monitoring the financial status of companies and verifying any information provided.
-In order to perform its supervisory role, it performs on-site and off-site examinations of providers activity.
-With the aim to prevent and thereby end legal violations for the protection of investor interests.
+Monitoring of compliance with legal requirements is another role of the BFSC, as well as monitoring the financial status of companies and verifying any information provided.
+In order to perform its supervisory role, it performs on-site and off-site examinations of providers’ activity, with the aim of preventing and thereby ending legal violations for the protection of investor interests.

-If the BFSC finds a broker to be breaking the rules it has the power to impose strict measures.
-For example, it could issue recommendations, fines or property sanctions.
+If the BFSC finds that a broker is breaking the rules, it has the power to impose strict measures; for example, it could issue recommendations, fines or property sanctions.

 How to check whether a Forex broker in Bulgaria is regulated by the BFSC

-An important piece of advice is to choose a regulated Forex broker, but it is also advisable to check out any broker claims.
-It won’t take a number of telephone calls, or hours spent researching online, as there is a very simple search option on the Commission’s website.
-A public register with important information about regulated entities and Forex brokers.
-You can confirm whether a broker claiming to be regulated by the BFSC actually has a license, shareholding information, annual and periodic reports, and what kind of services or activities they are able to perform.
+An important piece of advice is to choose a regulated Forex broker, but it is also advisable to check out any claims made by the broker .
+It won’t take a number of telephone calls, or hours spent researching online, as there is a very simple search option on the Commission’s website, and a public register with important information about regulated entities and Forex brokers.
+You can confirm whether a broker claiming to be regulated by the BFSC actually has a licence, their shareholding information, annual and periodic reports, and what kind of services or activities they are able to perform.

-For your own protection and the security of your investment, it is best to choose a Forex broker in Bulgaria which has been licensed and is regulated by the BFSC.
-The promises you are going to be given by an unregulated broker are going to look very attractive but nothing can match the peace of mind and protection you will get from a BFSC regulated broker.
-Bulgaria may have started with a bad reputation but it is nevertheless of an acceptable standard to comply with MiFID.
-And let’s not forget to mention that if you are trading Forex in Bulgaria you are able to choose from other EEA regulated brokers, by virtue of passporting rights.
+For your own protection and the security of your investment, it is best to choose a Forex broker in Bulgaria that has been licensed and is regulated by the BFSC.
+The promises you are going to be given by an unregulated broker are going to look very attractive, but nothing can match the peace of mind and protection you will get from a BFSC-regulated broker.
+Bulgaria may have started out with a bad reputation but it is nevertheless of an acceptable standard to comply with MiFID.
+Let’s not forget also to mention that if you are trading Forex in Bulgaria you are able to choose from other EEA-regulated brokers, by virtue of passporting rights.